Swasti-S/AI-for-Good-Hackathon-/README.md

 ## 💡 The Solution
 **AI Home Inspection Intelligence** is a fully automated pipeline that runs entirely on the **Snowflake Data Cloud**:
-1.  **Ingests** raw inspection images and notes into internal stages.
+1.  **Ingests** raw inspection images and notes into internal stages and raw tables.
 2.  **Auto-Detects** defects using **Snowflake Cortex AI**.
 3.  **Calculates** a live "Safety Risk Score" for every property using Dynamic Tables.
 4.  **Visualizes** risks on an interactive dashboard for buyers and regulators.